anoopkcn/obsidian-reference-map/README.md

 Main features:

-- **Reference Map View** - View details of your references in the current document.
+- **Reference Map Sidebar** - View details of your references in the current document.
 - **Reference Map Search** - Search for references online to create or insert details.
 - **Reference Map Graph** - A graph view showing all the references and their citing/cited references and connection between them.

-### Reference Map View
+### Reference Map Sidebar

 ![ORM-demo](./images/orm-demo-0.7.5.png)

-Reference Map View contains Index cards and citing/cited cards.
+Reference Map Sidebar View contains Index cards and citing/cited cards.

 **Index Cards** are detected from the markdown document using ID's(see the _Static Reference List_ section below)